Home | About me | Contact | Privacy

 Signs in the major stations are in German and English and use standard international pictograms.
 Here are some of the more important ones:

-Information sign Tickets sign Ticket office sign Restroom sign Waiting room sign Luggage office sign Luggage lockers sign Lost and found office sign
+Information sign Tickets sign Ticket office sign Restroom sign

 Schedule boards

 Timetables are prominently posted throughout the station.
 You will find two schedules: arrivals (Ankunft) and departures (Abfahrt).
 Departures are listed on yellow charts, arrivals on white.
 All trains arriving or departing that station are listed chronologically starting at midnight.
-Times are listed using the 24-hour clock (e.g. 13:00 = 1:00pm).
-Various symbols indicate the services onboard, reservation requirements, and days that train operates-- use the legend at the bottom to crack the code.
+Times are listed using the 24-hour clock (e.g. 13:00 = 1:00 pm).
+Various symbols indicate the services onboard, reservation requirements, and days that train operates — use the legend at the bottom to crack the code.
 Express trains are listed in red.
 The train number and the arrival or departure track (Gleis) number are also listed.

-(Sadly, pretty much all of the old electromechanical "split-flap" signs with their distinctive clicking sound have been phased-out in favor of the new digital displays.)
+Sadly, pretty much all of the old electromechanical "split-flap" signs with their distinctive clicking sound have been phased-out in favor of the new digital displays.

 Departure boards at Munich central station